vincent-lafouasse/ft_printf/aux/notes.md

       containing the wint_t argument to the lc conversion specification and the second a null wide character.
 - s
+    - If the precision is specified, no more than that many bytes are written.
 - p
 - %